 Broken wrist

-Key points about broken wrist
+Key points about a broken wrist

 • Treatment aims to put the broken bones back together so the bone can heal properly and you get back normal movement of your wrist.